National Churchill Museum

-America’s National Churchill Museum (formerly the Winston Churchill Memorial and Library), is located on the Westminster College campus in Fulton, Missouri, United States.
-The museum commemorates Sir Winston Churchill, the former Prime Minister of the United Kingdom, and comprises three elements: the Church of St Mary Aldermanbury, the museum itself, and the Breakthrough sculpture.
-In 1677, the church had been renovated by English architect Christopher Wren.
+America’s National Churchill Museum (formerly the Winston Churchill Memorial and Library in the United States) is located on the Westminster College campus in Fulton, Missouri, United States.
+The museum commemorates Sir Winston Churchill, the former Prime Minister of the United Kingdom, and comprises three elements: the Church of St Mary, the Virgin, Aldermanbury, the museum below the church, and the adjacent Breakthrough sculpture.

 Overview

-The central element of America’s National Churchill Museum is the Church of St. Mary, Aldermanbury, a 17th-century church moved stone-by-stone to Fulton from its former location in London, England.
+The central element of America’s National Churchill Museum is the Church of St. Mary, the Virgin, Aldermanbury, a 17th-century church moved stone-by-stone to Fulton from its former location in London, England.

 Beneath the church is the Churchill museum, renovated in 2006.
 Its exhibits tell Churchill's story, discussing his personal and political life and his legacy.
 Additionally, the Clementine-Spencer Churchill Reading Room houses an extensive research collection about Churchill.

 Outside the church stands the Breakthrough sculpture, formed from eight sections of the Berlin Wall.
 Churchill's granddaughter, artist Edwina Sandys, designed the sculpture to commemorate both the "Sinews of Peace" speech and the fall of the Berlin Wall.

 "The Sinews of Peace" address

-In 1946, the president of Westminster College, Franc McCluer, reached out to a member of United States President Harry S Truman's administration.
-This member, a Westminster College alumnus, arranged for Truman to visit the college, and to invite Winston Churchill to speak there.
-Churchill accepted the invitation, and on March 5, 1946, delivered his famous "Sinews of Peace" address, also known as the "Iron Curtain" speech, as a part of the John Findlay Green Foundation Lecture series, which was witnessed by Truman.
+In 1946, the president of Westminster College, Franc McCluer, reached out to a member of United States President Harry S Truman's administration, Major General Harry H. Vaughan, a Westminster College alumnus.
+He arranged for Truman to visit the college, and to invite Winston Churchill to speak there.
+Churchill accepted the invitation, and on March 5, 1946, delivered his famous "Sinews of Peace" address, also known as the "Iron Curtain" speech, as a part of the John Findley Green Foundation Lecture series.
+Truman introduced him.

 Today, visitors to the museum may view filmed selections of the speech.
 The lectern and chair that Churchill used are on display in the museum.